 Aim 1: Develop a bulk RNA-seq processing pipeline and cluster transcripts

 We will adapt a comprehensive suite of human RNA-Seq tools to generate pipelines for the uniform processing bulk-cell RNA-Seq data.
 This will build on a considerable body of preliminary results that we have from developing human RNA-Seq pipelines, both for long and short RNA.
-We will create a workflow to quantify transcript abundances, determine the degree to which they have been spliced and modified, see the extent to which they correspond to annotated portions of the genome, as well as identify non-coding RNAs and transcribed pseudogenes.
+We will create a workflow to quantify transcript abundances, determine the degree to which they have been spliced and modified, observe the extent to which the transcripts correspond to annotated portions of the genome, as well as identify non-coding RNAs and transcribed pseudogenes.
 These pipelines will be passed to Core C for use in generating a uniformly-processed dataset for use by each of the Driving Projects in this cooperative agreement.
 We will use these processed data to generate co-expression clusters and networks and compare their performance at stratifying patients by disease phenotype to established methods, including clinical measurements (e.g. FEV1 and FeNO) and TEA clusters.
-These clusters will be made available to the other Driving Projects for use in selecting targets for pathway analyses and will be refined using the data generated by the other groups. [[MG: move clinical stuff go into aim 3]]
+These clusters will be made available to the other Driving Projects, for use in selecting targets for pathway analyses, and will be refined using the data generated by the other groups. [[MG: move clinical stuff go into aim 3]]

 [[create BC clusters]]